thatmartinlau/FoodSaver/Progress Reports/antoineGuichard.md

 In preparation for the demo, I plan to evaluate functionalities exclusive to QML, CPP, and those compatible with both.

-This summarizes the progress made so far, and I look forward to further advancements in the upcoming sessions.
+This summarizes the progress made so far, the ingredient implementation is fully completed (including connectivity in CPP (for the part I was intended to code)).
+The offer functionality works locally independently of the one coded in CPP.
+This project was a great way for me to get the basis of application development in Qt with c++ and QML.
+I am grateful for the help and the cohesion of my team and how we managed to have a satisfying final release.
+As the coder of the Fridge page, I also completed the readme.md file of the project.